rinigupta11/Generative_AI_For_Illustrations/README.md

 This project is aimed at generating illustrations using the text from novels provided.

 ## Introduction:
-The introduction provides background information on the topic being studied, and explains the motivation behind the research question.
-This section also highlights the novelty of the research, its importance, and its potential impact.
-[NOTE: 1-2 paragraphs]

 What if you could view illustrations of any novel you chose?
 I know I love to see visual representations of stories because they help me dive right into the plot.
 Many books, particularly novels, do not have embedded illustrations.
 Illustrations are a useful way of understanding the setting and characters of a book.
 Illustrations help us to imagine the world the novel creates in an effective and immersive way.
 Using natural language processing and generative neural networks, I aim to take the text of a couple books and generate illustrations using Stable Diffusion.
 The books I chose to showcase for this project are Harry Potter and the Sorceror's Stone and the Great Gatsby.